Team collaboration background

 USSGB, Bamako

 Fatoumata Camara is an Associate Professor at the University of Social Sciences and Management of Bamako (USSGB), Faculty of History and Geography.
 Her teaching and research focus on land issues, urban, peri-urban and rural dynamics, land access and gender, natural resource governance, land conflicts, and housing and social policies.
 She has over fifteen years of experience in research on land tenure and territorial change in Mali.
+She has contributed to national and international research programs on citizen participation and social inclusion, including EU-funded studies conducted in Bamako and other regions of Mali.
+She is a member of the Laboratory of Engaged and Transnational Comparative Anthropology (LACET) and has participated in collective research addressing major societal challenges in Mali.

 Cathy Chatel, Research Engineer in Geography